grittins/Toronto-Housing-Market/README.md

-# Team 1 Final Project a
+# Team 1 Final Project
 ## Project Overview: Predicting Toronto House Prices
 Our project aims at predicting Toronto house prices.
 We've chosen that topic as our group was interested in making a market analysis and the house market does impact everyone.